 Ashley Magee Madry, MS, LICSW-S, ACSW, PIP

-CEO/Clinical Therapist
+Owner/Clinical Therapist

 Ashley Magee Madry, MS, LICSW-S, ACSW, PIP

-CEO/Clinical Therapist
+Owner/Clinical Therapist

 Ashley graduated from the University of Alabama in Huntsville with a Bachelors of Arts degree in Sociology.
 She obtained a Masters of Science degree in Organizational Leadership from Southern Christian University.
 She holds a Masters of Social Worker degree from Alabama A&M University.
 Ashley is a Licensed Independent Clinical Social Worker and a Social Work Supervisor.
 She holds a license in private independent practice in social case work and clinical social work.